MtnBiker/enphase-edison/Implementation_notes.md

 energy_development=# CREATE EXTENSION timescaledb_toolkit;
 CREATE EXTENSION

 Tried a query from tutorial and got some result.
-So Timescale pieces are probably working, just the data and queries need help
+So Timescale pieces are probably working, just the data and queries need help https://docs.timescale.com/tutorials/latest/energy-data/query-energy/#what-is-the-energy-consumption-by-the-day-of-the-week

+Try https://docs.timescale.com/tutorials/latest/energy-data/query-energy/#what-is-the-energy-consumption-on-a-monthly-basis to see if can sort out why not gettng the right result for per day (day of the week)

+SQL-queries/per_month_all.sql runs in PGAdmin but results don't make much sense, i.e., not accurate.
+Ah, the base data is wrong in wh_day_by_day_all.
+Not being updated or was created incorrectly.
+Maybe go back to how the views are created. data in energies looks good.

 ## ToDo